Wenbo Ma Group (from summer 2020)

 Professor Wenbo Ma joined our team as a Senior Group Leader in the summer of 2020.

 Professor Ma’s group studies the virulence function and evolution of pathogen effectors with the aim to understand mechanisms underlying plant immunity and microbial pathogenesis.

 Professor Ma works on two major pathogen systems.
 First of all, she studies Phytophthora, an oomycete pathogen that causes a wide range of diseases, including late blight of potato and sudden oak death.
 Late blight of potato is a devastating disease globally and remains one of the most serious crop diseases in the UK.
 Another focus of her research is Candidatus Liberibacter asiaticus, the bacterium responsible for citrus Huanglongbing (HLB) disease, also known as citrus greening.
 This devastating disease is the major threat of citrus production across the world.
-Professor Ma will be establishing exciting new research programmes in both of these host-pathogen systems at the Sainsbury Laboratory.
+Professor Ma is establishing exciting new research programmes in both of these host-pathogen systems at The Sainsbury Laboratory.